 - Lightly coat 12 standard muffin cups with cooking spray.

 - In a large bowl, whisk together flour, flaxseed, brown sugar, baking soda, baking powder, salt and cinnamon.
 Add zucchini and mashed bananas and combine well.

 - In a small bowl, whisk together milk, egg replacer (or egg), and vanilla.

 - Add milk mixture to flour mixture and stir until combined.
 DO NOT OVER MIX.

 - Turn on the oven to 350 degrees.

 - Divide batter among muffin cups.
-Bake until toothpick inserted in center comes out clean,m 20 to 25 minutes. let muffins cool completely in pan on a wire rack.
+Bake for 20 minutes or until toothpick inserted in center comes out clean.
+For non-convection oven, it may take 25-30 minutes.

 ▶️ Subscribe to our YouTube Channel for more recipes and tips.
 And follow @drkarensle on Pinterest, Facebook, and Instagram (Come and join LIVE cooking demos on 1st and 3rd Tuesdays at 11AM EST), and say “Hello!” 👋